datascape/start/list/README.md

 ## Hardware

+Order 3/4 spade bit for kit - other broke

 LED Bulbs for hallway - aboout 1 centimeter wide - not too bright
 Also used for front porch (1 of 3 is out)

 LOWES - [#10 x 2-3/4-in Bronze Epoxy Flat Exterior Wood Screw](https://www.lowes.com/pd/Power-Pro-One-10-x-2-3-4-in-Bronze-Epoxy-Flat-Exterior-Multi-Material-Screws-1-lb/1000310357) - Best length for 2x4s

+## IoT Network

+[Z-Wave](https://en.wikipedia.org/wiki/Z-Wave) is used by security companies like Vivant $58/mo (better to use MiFi).
+DirectTV called back to pitch Alder ($40/mo).

 ## Furniture